Art & Design

 A longstanding history

-The museum was officially opened in 1941 as a tribute to influential Japanese industrialist, tea practitioner, and one-time president of Tobu Railway Nezu Kaichiro.
+The museum was officially opened in 1941 according to the dying wish of influential Japanese industrialist, tea practitioner, and one-time president of Tobu Railway, Nezu Kaichiro.
 His private collections form the majority of the museum's pieces.

-During the war bombings in 1945, the museum's collections were hidden and survived the devastating fires which destroyed the original museum buildings.
+During the war bombings in 1945, the museum's collections were evacuated, and survived the devastating fires which destroyed the original museum buildings.
 Thanks to this, the museum was able to reopen in 1946.
-Located on the site of the former Nezu family residence, the museum was rebuilt in 2009 by famous Japanese architect Kengo Kuma.
+Located on the site of the former Nezu family residence, the museum was renewed in 2009 by famous Japanese architect Kengo Kuma.

 Truly diverse collections